Remote Auditing – What can’t you audit remotely?

 Elements of the crazy world we currently live in will be hard to unwind.
 Remote auditing might become one of those aspects which becomes far more business as usual.

 A big thank you to Richard Williams of Beever and Struthers (part of HLB) and Rachel Sanders of Duncan & Toplis (part of Kreston) for agreeing to share their experiences of remote auditing.
 Join us on 1st April at 3pm GMT, or post event on demand, for our remote auditing masterclass.
-REGISTER

 Inflo President & CEO